JennyHo5/Starfield-Jumper/Documentation.md

 - **NewLevel**: A new GameLevel that is generated and will be passed to the Play State.

 The Level Maker's functions include:
-- **GenerateData**: Generating MapData using algorithms that loop through the whole map and generate different tile's ID at the 2D vector randomly.
+- **GenerateData**: Returns mapData by looping through the whole map and generate different tile's ID at the 2D vector randomly.
-- **GenerateDecor**: Adding decorations (rock, grass, tree, etc) as Game Objects using algorithms that loop through the whole map and add them to different locations randomly.
+- **GenerateDecor**: Adds decorations (rock, grass, tree, etc) as Game Objects by looping through the whole map and adding them to different locations randomly.
-- **Generate**: Based on the return values of GenerateData and GenerateDecor during runtime, generate a new Game Level and return it.
+- **Generate**: Based on the return values of GenerateData and GenerateDecor during runtime, generates a new Game Level and return it.

 ### Game Level

 The Game Level's variables include:

 - **Tilemap**: Represents the layout of the game world.
-- **Entity**: Various living entities present in the game, including Slime and Bat.
+- **Entity**: Represents living entities present in the game, including Slime and Bat.
     - The Entity's position, dimension and sprite
     - The Entity's own StateMachine, direction, and boolean value representing it is dead or not.
 - **GameObject**: Represents inanimate objects present in the game, including rock, tree, and grass, etc.
     - The GameObject's position, dimension and sprite.

+### State Machine

+The State Machine's variables include:

+- A map including pairs of State names and objects.
+- A pointer representing the current state.

+The State Machine's functions include:

+- **AddState**: Adds a new State object it the map.
+- **ChangeState**: Change the current state to another state specified.

+### Base State

+The Base State is an abstract base class for all State classes.
+It includes virtual funtions that can be overridden by specific states.

 ### Player Entity

-The Player entity includes:
+The Player entity's variables include:

 - **State Machine**: Manages different states such as Idle, Walking, Jump, Falling, Dead, Win, etc.
 - **score**: Represents the score player gets from elimilating Slime or Bat.